dudeperf3ct/dudeperf3ct.github.io/_posts/2019-03-04-Mystery-of-Adversarial-Learning.md

 Here is a recent [demo](https://v.qq.com/x/page/x0855xzykn4.html) by Tencent Keen Security Lab which conducted research on Autopilot of Tesla Model S and achieved 3 flaws, *Auto-wipers Vision Recognition Flaw*, *Lane Recognition Flaw* and *Control Steering System with Gamepad*.
 For more details on the technical details, [here](https://keenlab.tencent.com/en/whitepapers/Experimental_Security_Research_of_Tesla_Autopilot.pdf) is the paper and must watch [video](https://www.youtube.com/watch?v=6QSsKy0I9LE) demonstrating each of the flaws. *Controlling Tesla steering with Gamepad, finally all GTA practise paying off.*

 And imagination is limit.
-There are so many bad examples which can be exploited.
-Just like any new technology not designed with security in mind, when deploying a machine learning system in the real-world, there will be adversaries who wish to cause harm as long as there exist incentives(i.e., they benefit from the system misbehaving).
+There are so many bad examples which can be exploited. <span class='red'>Just like any new technology not designed with security in mind, when deploying a machine learning system in the real-world, there will be adversaries who wish to cause harm as long as there exist incentives(i.e., they benefit from the system misbehaving).</span>

 ## Defenses against Adversarial Attacks

 What can be done?
 How can we avoid Adversarial attacks?
-From criticality of above examples we can infer that Adversarial Examples are security concern.
+From criticality of above real-world examples we can infer that Adversarial Examples are security concern.
 Thus there is need to create a robust machine learning algorithm such that if a powerful adversary who is intentionally trying to cause a system to misbehave cannot succeed. *Adversarial training* can defend against FGSM attack by causing gradient masking, where locally the gradient around a given image may point in a direction that is not useful for generating an adversarial example.

-One way for Adversarial Training is to proactively generate adversarial examples as part of the training procedure.
+One way for Adversarial training is to proactively generate adversarial examples as part of the training procedure.
 We have already seen how we can leverage FGSM to generate adversarial examples inexpensively in large batches.
-The model is then trained to assign the same label to the adversarial example as to the original example—for example, we might take a picture of a cat, and adversarially perturb it to fool the model into thinking it is a vulture, then tell the model it should learn that this picture is still a cat.
-Adversarial training is a standard brute force approach where the defender simply generates a lot of adversarial examples and augments these perturbed data while training the targeted model.
-Adversarial training of a model is useful only on adversarial examples which are crafted on the original model.
+The model is then trained to assign the same label to the adversarial example as to the original example—for example, we might take a picture of a cat, and adversarially perturb it to fool the model into thinking it is a vulture, then tell the model it should learn that this picture is still a cat. <span class='saddlebrown'>Adversarial training is a standard brute force approach where the defender simply generates a lot of adversarial examples and augments these perturbed data while training the targeted model.</span> Adversarial training of a model is useful only on adversarial examples which are crafted on the original model.
 The defense is not robust for black-box attacks where an adversary generates malicious examples on a locally trained substitute model.

-Another way is gradient hiding which consists of hiding information about model's gradient from adversary by using non-differentiable models such as a Decision Tree, a NearestNeighbor Classifier, or a Random Forest.
-However, this defense are easily fooled by learning a surrogate Black-Box model having gradient and crafting examples using it.
+<span class='saddlebrown'>Another way is gradient hiding which consists of hiding information about model's gradient from adversary by using non-differentiable models such as a Decision Tree, a NearestNeighbor Classifier, or a Random Forest.</span> However, this defense are easily fooled by learning a surrogate Black-Box model having gradient and crafting examples using it.
 The attacker can train their own model, a smooth model that has a gradient, make adversarial examples for their model, and then deploy those adversarial examples against our non-smooth model.

 There are many different defenses such as [Defensive Distillation](https://arxiv.org/pdf/1511.04508), image processing methods such as [scalar quantization, spatial smoothing filter](https://arxiv.org/pdf/1705.08378.pdf), [squeezing color bits and local/non-local spatial smoothing](https://arxiv.org/pdf/1704.01155.pdf) and [many more](https://paperswithcode.com/task/adversarial-defense).

 ## Evaluating Adversarial Robustness

-The competition between attacks and defenses for adversarial examples becomes an “arms race”: a defensive method that was  proposed to prevent existing attacks was later shown to be vulnerable to some new attacks, and vice versa.
+<span class='saddlebrown'>The competition between attacks and defenses for adversarial examples becomes an “arms race”: a defensive method that was  proposed to prevent existing attacks was later shown to be vulnerable to some new attacks, and vice versa.
 Some defenses showed that they could defend a  particular attack, but later failed with a slight change of the attack.
-Hence, the evaluation on the robustness of a deep neural network is necessary.
-Nicholas Carlini et al in [On Evaluating Adversarial Robustness](https://arxiv.org/pdf/1902.06705.pdf) outlines three common reasons why one might be interested in evaluating the robustness of a machine learning model which are, *To defend against an adversary who will attack the system*, *to test the worst-case robustness of machine learning algorithms* and *to measure progress of machine learning algorithms towards human-level abilities*.
+Hence, the evaluation on the robustness of a deep neural network is necessary.</span> Nicholas Carlini et al in [On Evaluating Adversarial Robustness](https://arxiv.org/pdf/1902.06705.pdf) outlines three common reasons why one might be interested in evaluating the robustness of a machine learning model which are, *To defend against an adversary who will attack the system*, *to test the worst-case robustness of machine learning algorithms* and *to measure progress of machine learning algorithms towards human-level abilities*.
 Adversarial robustness is a measure of progress in machine learning that is orthogonal to performance.

 ## Beyond Images

 Adversarial examples are not limited to image classification.
 Adversarial examples are seen in [speech recognition](https://arxiv.org/pdf/1801.01944), [question answering systems](https://arxiv.org/pdf/1707.07328), [reinforcement learning](https://arxiv.org/abs/1702.02284), [object detection and semantic segmentation](https://openaccess.thecvf.com/content_iccv_2017/html/Xie_Adversarial_Examples_for_ICCV_2017_paper.html) and other tasks.

+**Speech Recognition**

 [Here](https://www.youtube.com/watch?v=HvZAZFztlO0) is video demonstrating adversarial example in speech recognition.

-Below is example demonstrating adversarial example in question answering system.
+**Question Answering Systems**

 <p align="center">
 <img src='/images/adv_learning/text_adv.png' width="50%"/>
 </p>

+**RL**

 [Here](https://www.youtube.com/watch?&v=r2jm0nRJZdI) is video demonstrating adversarial example in RL.

-Below is example demonstrating adversarial example in object detection and semantic segmentation.
+**Object Detection and Semantic Segmentation**

 <p align="center">
 <img src='/images/adv_learning/detection.png' width="50%"/>